RyanMan56/cmake_tutorial/README.md

 ### step2

 1. To build Tutorial with the USE_MYMATH flag disabled, run from the `step2_build` directory: `cmake ../step2 -DUSE_MYMATH=OFF`.
 You may have to delete your `step2_build/CMakeCache.txt` file

+## Misc notes

+1. The tutorial itself is quite poorly maintained, with some references to removing code that we never added in the first place.
+Seems like the tutorial has been updated over time, but not consistently
+2. Tutorial was quite painful to follow unless you're looking at the provided source files.
+Otherwise there's no way of knowing where in a file a certain line should be added